majesticbeast/intro-to-terraform/docs/index.md

     }
 }
 ```
-There you have it, when processed by Terraform that code will create an AWS S3 Bucket.
+There you have it, that code will create an AWS S3 Bucket.

 ---